Develop a clinical supervision plan

 When answering the questions above, the clinical supervision plan should also detail:

-- a plan for escalating issues to an accredited supervisor if required
+• a plan for escalating issues to when the first call supervisor is not available

 At all times, arrangements for offsite supervision need to be clear and known to the registrar, practice staff and other doctors in the practice.